-The Cretan brake is another interesting looking fern that has fronds that are available in different color varieties and vary how they form.
-Not a hard species to grow indoors and it’s propagated by spores on the outer edge of it's leaflets.
+The Cretan brake is another interesting-looking fern that has fronds that are available in different color varieties and vary in how they form.
+Not a hard species to grow indoors and it’s propagated by spores on the outer edge of its leaflets.
 Not easy to propagate though.

-The Maidenhair can be a tricky species to grow because of it's constant need of moisture.
+The Maidenhair can be a tricky species to grow because of its constant need for moisture.
 It’s a popular plant for adding to a collection of plants within a terrarium and grows well within conservatories.
 The Adiantum raddianum is the easiest to grow from the Adiantum genus.

 An interesting fern is the Rabbit’s foot fern that grows creeping rhizomes over the pot edges.
-These creeping rhizomes gives this plant it's common name.
+These creeping rhizomes give this plant its common name.
 Small leaflets are displayed on the fronds with wiry stems.
 Makes a great hanging basket companion for a conservatory.